About Silver

 The Silver Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The Coke County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for Silver, Texas residents are available through the local police department and authorized providers in Coke County.
+Fingerprinting services for Silver, Texas residents are available through local police (where present) and authorized providers in Coke County.
 Services cover background checks, professional licensing, and employment screening.
+Contact the Silver Police Department or Coke County Sheriff's Office for scheduling and fees.

 To register to vote in Silver, Texas, residents can register online through the Texas Secretary of State's website, by mail, or in person at the Coke County elections office.
 Texas requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Texas Secretary of State's voter lookup tool.
 For local municipal elections in Silver, contact the Coke County Clerk's office for schedules and ballot information.